krishnaprithvi/autonomous-traffic-control-with-rl/README.md

-# 4-Way Intersection Traffic Control with Reinforcement Learning
-A Python project that uses reinforcement learning to optimize traffic light phases at a four-way intersection, aiming to reduce congestion and waiting times through adaptive signal control.

-# Overview
-This project simulates a four-way traffic intersection and trains a reinforcement learning (RL) agent to control the traffic lights.
-The agent learns to minimize vehicle waiting times and improve the flow of traffic by dynamically adjusting signal phases based on real-time vehicle queue data.

-# Features
-1. Custom Traffic Environment: Simulates realistic vehicle movements and traffic light phases.
-2. Reinforcement Learning Agent: Uses a policy-gradient (REINFORCE) algorithm with a neural network to learn optimal phase transitions.
-3. Training and Evaluation: Trains the RL agent and evaluates its performance in a live simulation.
-4. Visualization: Real-time intersection visualization and training metrics plotting.
-5. Configurable: Easily adjust environment and RL parameters via YAML config files.

-# Install dependencies
-pip install -r requirements.txt

-# Run the main script
-python main.py

-The script will first train the RL agent and then launch the simulation using the trained model.

-# How It Works
-## Training:
-The RL agent observes the current traffic state (vehicle queues, light phase, timers) and selects actions to change the traffic light phase.
-It receives rewards based on traffic efficiency and timing accuracy, updating its policy to maximize long-term performance.

-## Simulation:
-After training, the agent's learned policy is used to control the intersection in real time, adapting to changing traffic conditions for optimal flow.

-# Visualization
-## Real-Time Simulation:
-The intersection and vehicles are rendered using Pygame.

-## Training Metrics:
-Training reward and exploration rate curves are plotted and saved as training_metrics.png.

-# Requirements
+# 🚦 4-Way Intersection Traffic Control with Reinforcement Learning
+A Python-based project that applies Reinforcement Learning (RL) to manage a four-way traffic intersection, optimizing traffic light phases to minimize congestion and vehicle waiting time through adaptive signal control.

+# 🧭 Overview
+This project simulates a realistic four-way intersection and trains an RL agent to control the traffic lights dynamically.

+The goal is to improve traffic flow by learning when to switch lights based on real-time vehicle queue data.

+The agent is trained using a policy-gradient (REINFORCE) approach and continuously improves by interacting with the simulation environment.

+# ✨ Features
+1. 🏙️ Custom Traffic Environment — Simulates realistic vehicle arrivals, departures, and light changes.
+2. 🧠 Reinforcement Learning Agent — Uses a neural network with the REINFORCE algorithm to learn optimal signal phase transitions.
+3. 📈 Training & Evaluation — Trains the agent and evaluates its policy using live simulations and metrics tracking.
+4. 🎮 Visualization — Includes real-time traffic visualization using Pygame.
+5. ⚙️ Configurable Setup — All environment and RL parameters can be adjusted easily through YAML configuration files.

+# ⚙️ Installation
+Make sure you have Python 3.7+ installed.

+Install all required dependencies using: pip install -r requirements.txt

+# 🚀 Running the Project
+To train the agent and start the simulation, run: python main.py

+The script first trains the RL agent and then launches a live simulation using the trained model.

+# 🧩 How It Works
+## 🏋️ Training Phase
+1. The RL agent observes the current traffic state — including queue lengths, signal phase, and time.
+2. Based on this state, it decides whether to switch or hold the current signal phase.
+3. Rewards are assigned depending on traffic efficiency, such as minimizing waiting times and avoiding long queues.
+4. The agent updates its policy network to maximize long-term performance.

+## 🚗 Simulation Phase
+After training, the learned policy is used to control the intersection in real time.
+The system continuously adapts to varying traffic conditions, switching lights intelligently to maintain smooth traffic flow.

+# 📊 Visualization
+## 🕹️ Real-Time Simulation
+The traffic intersection and moving vehicles are rendered using Pygame, allowing live observation of how the agent manages signals.

+## 📈 Training Metrics
+During training, the following graphs are generated and saved as training_metrics.png:
+1. Average episode rewards
+2. Exploration rate (if applicable)
+3. Traffic performance over time

+# 🧾 Requirements
 1. Python 3.7+
-2. See requirements.txt for all dependencies:
-    numpy, torch, matplotlib, pygame, pyyaml, random, os, time etc.
+2. Dependencies (see requirements.txt):
+numpy
+torch
+matplotlib
+pygame
+pyyaml
+random
+os
+time

+# 🧠 Project Summary
+This project demonstrates how reinforcement learning can be applied to real-world control problems such as traffic management.

+By learning from simulated traffic behavior, the system adapts to reduce congestion and improve throughput — paving the way for smarter cities.